Working conditions

-Psychosocial workload is caused by factors relating to the nature of work and work arrangements as well as the social dynamics of the work community.
-Psychosocial workload can damage employees’ health.
+Psychosocial workload factors refer to factors relating to the nature of work and work arrangements as well as the social dynamics of the work community that can have a harmful impact on employees’ health.
+Psychosocial workload can become an issue if the aforementioned factors are off balance, poorly managed or dysfunctional.

 The right workload promotes employees’ health and work ability.
 However, harmful psychosocial workloads can occur in all kinds of workplaces and have an adverse effect on any kind of employee.